Simple Chicken Mole

 3 ½ pounds bone-in chicken pieces, (split breasts, legs, and/or thighs), skin removed, trimmed

 2. Stir in cinnamon, cloves, chocolate, and toasted chiles and cook until chocolate is melted and bubbly, about 2 minutes.
 Stir in garlic and cook until fragrant, about 30 seconds.
 Stir in broth, tomatoes, raisins, almond butter, and sesame seeds and bring to simmer.
-Reduce heat to medium and simmer gently, stirring occasionally, until slightly thickened and measures about 21/2 cups, about 10 minutes.
+Reduce heat to medium and simmer gently, stirring occasionally, until slightly thickened and measures about 2 and 1/2 cups, about 10 minutes.

 3. Transfer mixture to blender and process until smooth, about 20 seconds.
 Season with salt, pepper, and sugar to taste.
 (Sauce can be refrigerated for up to 3 days; loosen with water as needed before continuing.)